georghegel/matrix/README.md

 # matrix
-Matrix - is a library with basic operations, written on C.
+Matrix - is a library with basic operations, written on C. <br>
 It allows to create, delete, add/subtract/multiply matrices. <br>
 Also you can get determinant, inverse and algebraic complements in O(n^3) time complexity.